Azure/c-logging/v2/devdoc/logging.md

 ## Basic functionality

-`c-logging` shall expose APIs allowing the user to log events that can be used for observing the software activity, debugging, etc.
+`c-logging` shall expose APIs allowing the user to log events that can be used for observing the software activity, debugging etc.

 The exposed API shall allow creating contexts both dynamically and on the stack and using those contexts for logging.